bhisaac/5eFP/5eFP-SRD.md

 **_Bonus Cantrip._** When you choose this circle, you learn one additional druid cantrip of your choice.

-**_Natural Recovery._ (cooldown)** You can regain some of your magical energy by sitting in meditation and communing with nature.
-You gain LEVEL mana during a rest.
+**_Natural Recovery_ (cooldown).** You can regain some of your magical energy by sitting in meditation and communing with nature.
+You gain LEVEL mana when you finish a rest.

-For example, when you are a 2nd-­level druid, you can recover up to 2 mana.

 **_Circle Spells._** Your mystical connection to the land infuses you with the ability to cast certain spells.
 You gain access to circle spells connected to the land where you became a druid.
 Choose that land—arctic, coast, desert, forest, grassland, mountain, or swamp—and consult the associated list of spells.